Ditransitive Verbs

 Ditransitive Verbs and Passive Voice

-As it is mentioned, ditransitive verbs take two objects, one is the direct one and the other one is an indirect object.
-Each object can turn to the agent of the passive voice.
-Let us take a look at the examples for more clarification:
+As already mentioned, ditransitive verbs take two objects, one is the direct one and the other one is an indirect object.
+When using the passive voice, each of the objects of the ditransitive verb can become the subject of the passive sentence, depending on which one the speaker wants to emphasize.
+Look at the examples below:

 He gave me a book. → active voice

-The pronoun 'me' is the indirect object and the phrase 'a book' is a direct object, in this example.
+The pronoun 'me' is the indirect object and the noun phrase 'a book' is a direct object in this example.

 A book was given to me by him. → Passive Voice